shihab01118/gadget-geek-client-react/README.md

-# Features of Our EVENTA Website
+# Features of Gadget Geek Website
 ## 1. Platform:
 - [x] It is an E-Commerce website.
 Mainly it is based on gadget type products where users can buy their desired products.
 ## 2. Best Pricing: